VigaYang/fx-transfer-calculator/README.md

 * Foreign exchange (FX) conversion costs
 * Transfer service fees
+* Receiving bank fees in the destination country
 * Opportunity cost of leaving funds in the original country

-All inputs are fully adjustable, allowing users to model different financial scenarios.
+All inputs are fully adjustable, allowing users to model different financial scenarios across any currency pair.

 ---